swarmlibs/promstack/README.md

 * The `prometheus` network is used to perform service discovery for Prometheus scrape configs.
 * The `prometheus_gwnetwork` network is used for the internal communication between the Prometheus Server, exporters and other agents.

 The `grafana` and `prometheus` service requires extra services to operate, mainly for providing configuration files.
-There are two type of child services, a config provider and config reload service.
+There are two type of child services, a config provider and config reloader service.
 In order to ensure placement of these services, you need to deploy the `swarmlibs` stack.

 See https://github.com/swarmlibs/swarmlibs for more information.